 The Competitive Local Exchange Company (CLEC) Single Point of Contact (SPOC) submits the request on-line at the CenturyLink CLEC Badge Access Request web page for security check and authorization.
 If the request has been approved, the request is sent to the Collocation Manager.
 Upon the manager’s approval the request is forwarded to the appropriate Access Control Center (ACC) manager for processing.
 CenturyLink Collocation Manager contact information is as follows:

-CenturyLink QC states - clec02@centurylink.com

-All other CenturyLink states – clec01@centurylink.com
+clec01@lumen.com

-NOTE: The is available to assist customers in navigating the Web site.
-CLEC SPOCs that do not have login credentials to the CenturyLink CLEC Badge Access Request web page should complete the and email it to their CenturyLink Collocation Manager so that they may be set up in the system.
+NOTE: The CenturyLink CLEC Badge Access Request Job Aid is available to assist customers in navigating the Web site.
+CLEC SPOCs that do not have login credentials to the CenturyLink CLEC Badge Access Request web page should complete the Wholesale Customer Facility Access SPOC Request Form and email it to their CenturyLink Collocation Manager so that they may be set up in the system.
 Login credentials will be emailed to the CLEC SPOC.

 The CLEC Primary Representative will also pre-identify their company’s individual employee Scope of Work (SOW) requirements by choosing the appropriate selection button on the website as follows: 1.